microsoft/AKSDeploymentTutorial/README.md

  * Creating our Kubernetes cluster and deploying our application to it
  * Testing the deployed model
  * Testing the throughput of our model
+ * Cleaning up resources

 The application we will develop is a simple image classification service, where we will submit an image and get back what class the image belongs to.

-If you already have a Docker image that you would like to deploy or you simply want to use the image we built you can skip the first four notebooks.
+If you already have a Docker image that you would like to deploy you can skip the first four notebooks.

 # Contributing